zerospeech/zerospeech2017/README.md

 When this topline is available, we will email you about the update (available with git-pull).

 ## Track 2: Spoken term discovery

+**The baseline pipeline and the evaluation kit are build for the first 10 minutes of all test data.
+Results of the baselines are still preliminary**

+**Please register to keep you updated of changes on the results of the baseline and evaluation code**

 Track 2 evaluation is done on the training set only.
 This may seem strange, but remember this is unsupervised training (the test set contains files that are not cut in a way that is appropriate for Track 2).